Developing node-llama-cpp

 If the model doesn't stop generating output, try using a different chat wrapper.
 For example:

-Important: Make sure you always run
+Make sure you always run npm run dev:build

 before running the CLI to make sure that your code changes are reflected in the CLI.